52 communities. 400 years.

 A history written in resilience

-The province is home to over 50 historic Black communities, many founded by Black Loyalists, Maroons, and Black Refugees who arrived between the 18th and 19th centuries.
+historic Black communities across Nova Scotia, many founded by Black Loyalists, Maroons, and Black Refugees who arrived between the 18th and 19th centuries.

 Their stories are not just about struggle.
 They are about triumph, legacy, and the ongoing fight for justice and recognition.
 Despite systemic racism, land inequities, and economic marginalization, these communities have preserved their unique culture, traditions, and sense of identity.
 902 Man Up works to document, preserve, and celebrate them.